AbisheakJacob/Crew_Scheduling/README.md

 ## Crew Pairing
-In the initial phase, we conducted exploratory research to understand the intricacies of the airline industry and formulated a business requirement document pertaining to crew scheduling.
-Crew Scheduling is defined as the problem of assigning a group of workers (a crew) to a set of tasks.
-Crew scheduling is divided into two- crew pairing and crew rostering.
 A crew pairing is a sequence of flight legs, within the same fleet, that starts and ends at the same crew base.
-Crew rostering is the process of assigning crews to crew pairings based on preferences and seniority.
-During this stage, we delved into various terminologies including flight legs, flight duties, pairings; and algorithms, including dynamic programming, depth-first search, and nearest neighbor, for pairing generation.
-Upon comparison, we determined that depth-first search is the most suitable for effective pairing generation.
 The DFS algorithm is a recursive algorithm that uses the idea of backtracking.
-It involves exhaustive searches of all the nodes (flight legs) by going ahead, if possible, else by backtracking.
 Additionally, we explored the optimization of crew pairing through set partitioning, involving a master problem and a column generation subproblem.
 The objective was to minimize costs associated with the time span of pairings, ensuring comprehensive coverage of all unique flight legs.
 Initially, our focus is directed towards a specific subset within the broader scope of crew scheduling - Crew Pairing.
 Hypothetical data for the flight legs within crew pairings has been generated.